David Peralta Player Props: Dodgers vs. Pirates

 David Peralta At The Plate

-- Peralta has nine doubles, a triple, five home runs and 12 walks while hitting .290.
+- Peralta is batting .286 with nine doubles, a triple, five home runs and 12 walks.

-- Peralta will look to extend his nine-game hitting streak.
-He's batting .471 over the course of his last outings.

-- Peralta has driven in a run in 20 games this year (29.4%), including eight games with more than one RBI (11.8%).
-He has also driven home three or more of his team's runs in one contest.
+- Peralta has picked up an RBI in 29.0% of his games this season, with two or more RBI in 11.6% of his games.
+He has also produced three or more runs in one contest.

-- In 21 of 68 games this year, he has scored, including multiple runs once.
+- He has scored at least once 21 times this year (30.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.